Home About Services Blog Contact

 Monroe Market 6 min read

 5,000+ workers.
 A construction boom projected through 2027.
-The biggest economic development in and around Monroe's history.
-Monroe is just down the I-20 corridor.
+The biggest economic development in Monroe area history.
 The contractors who get visible online right now will own this market.
 Here's what you need to know — and what you need to do.

 I've been in the construction industry in Northeast Louisiana for over fifteen years.
 I've seen markets shift, contractors come and go, and booms that lasted and ones that didn't.
 What's happening in Rayville right now is different.
 This isn't a rumor or a projection.
 The infrastructure is going in the ground.
 The workers are coming.
 The housing demand is already building.